episerver/episerver-labs-content-manager-docs/README.md

 Link to [nuget](https://nuget.episerver.com/package/?id=EPiServer.Labs.ContentManager) package.

+If you find any issues or you have questions/converns please report them in this repository.

 ## Introduction

 Content Manager is an addon that allows to display flat list of content outside of Edit Mode.